Open Compute Project: OCP projects

 The Open Compute Project Foundation maintains a number of OCP projects, such as:

 Server designs

-Two years after the Open Compute Project had started, with regards to a more modular server design, it was admitted that "the new design is still a long way from live data centers".
-However, some aspects published were used in Facebook's Prineville data center to improve energy efficiency, as measured by the power usage effectiveness index defined by The Green Grid.
+In 2013, two years after the Open Compute Project had started, it was noted that the goal of a more modular server design was "still a long way from live data centers".
+However, by then some aspects published had been used in Facebook's Prineville data center to improve energy efficiency, as measured by the power usage effectiveness index defined by The Green Grid.

 Efforts to advance server compute node designs included one for Intel processors and one for AMD processors.
-In 2013, Calxeda contributed a design with ARM architecture processors.
+Also in 2013, Calxeda contributed a design with ARM architecture processors.
 Since then, several generations of OCP server designs have been deployed: Wildcat (Intel), Spitfire (AMD), Windmill (Intel E5-2600), Watermark (AMD), Winterfell (Intel E5-2600 v2) and Leopard (Intel E5-2600 v3).

 OCP Accelerator Module

 OCP Accelerator Module (OAM) is a design specification for hardware architectures that implement artificial intelligence systems that require high module-to-module bandwidth.

 OAM is used in some of AMD's Instinct accelerator modules.